Respecting your values

 Kathryn had got to know Michael over some years through his hospital stays, and over many conversations had come to understand his values and concerns.
 One day he came into the hospital with a serious (and given his other illnesses, life-threatening) chest infection.
 During that admission, he realised that his sisters were not going to be his best choice as substitute decision-makers.

-"He realised that his sisters didn't agree with her preference, which was that if he because really unwell and got to a point where he didn't recognise his family, he didn't want any further active treatment.
+"He realised that his sisters didn't agree with his preference, which was that if he became really unwell and got to a point where he didn't recognise his family, he didn't want any further active treatment.
 He then had to think, 'If I can't have my sisters in this role, who can I have?'

 Michael thought through his options and chose one person from that couple and another family friend.
 Kathryn says the process Michael went through was a reminder that people don't always appoint the right people as their substitute decision-maker the first time.